Quarles to leave Fed's board, giving Biden another slot - NewsBreak

 With Powell’s term as chair ending in February, an announcement is expected sometime this month on whether Biden will offer him a second four-year term.
 The president is considered likely to re-nominate Powell, although he could decide instead to elevate Lael Brainard, who is now the lone Democrat on the Fed’s seven-member board, to the position of chair.

-Besides Quarles' soon-to-be vacated position on the board, a second slot is vacant and a third will open up in January, when Vice Chair Richard Clarida's term will expire.
+Besides Quarles' soon-to-be vacated position on the board, a second slot is vacant and a third will open up in January, when Vice Chair Richard Clarida's term on the board will expire.
 Counting the seat held by the Fed chair, that gives Biden a total of four potential slots to fill.

 The president may decide to re-nominate Powell while also promoting Brainard to replace Quarles as vice chair for supervision.
 That move could potentially mollify at least some of Powell's critics.
 Brainard cast some dissenting votes against Quarles' deregulatory efforts.

-Late last month, in an appearance on CNN, Treasury Secretary Janet Yellen defended Powell against any notion that he has weakened bank rules.
-Yellen asserted that financial regulations were “markedly strengthened” under Ben Bernanke's Fed leadership, during her own subsequent term as chair and under Powell as well.

 Members of the Board of Governors have permanent votes at each Fed meeting on interest-rate policy, a powerful tool that affects hiring and the economy.
-The 12 regional Fed bank presidents also attend policymaking meetings, though only five of them are able to vote on the Fed's decisions.
-The New York Fed president holds a permanent vote, and the regional bank presidents hold four votes that rotate among them each year.
+The 12 regional Fed bank presidents also attend policymaking meetings.
+But only five of them are able to vote on the Fed's decisions: The New York Fed president holds a permanent vote, and the regional bank presidents hold four votes that rotate among them each year.

 Another potential nominee is William Spriggs, chief economist at the AFL-CIO and an economics professor at Howard University.